xispa/steam.theme/README.md

-steam.theme
+Introduction
 ================

-A diazo theme for Bika
+Steam theme is a clean Theme for Bika LIMS

+This product may contain traces of nuts.